How to Make Custom MATs for DAZ Studio

 Some possible uses for this method are: turning a long sleeve shirt into a short sleeve shirt or a tank top.
 Turning jeans into ripped jeans or shorts or giving a dress an entirely new shape.
 You can get really creative with it.

-Once you have your transparency map then you have the boundaries you need to work inside of.
-Technically you can apply any un-edited picture to a 3D model and have it look fairly good, but this is an opportunity to customize that texture to this specific model.
+Once you have your transparency map then you have the boundaries in which to work.
+Technically you can apply any unedited picture to a 3D model and have it look fairly good, but this is an opportunity to customize that texture to this specific model.
 For example, if I wanted to turn the jeans into khakis I could take the khaki texture and paste it below the black parts of the transparency mat.
 This is why layers are important in your image editing program.
 You can set the black parts as a separate layer so that the texture you paste into the image is below it and you don’t have to worry about cutting anything out or erasing any lines that go over.
-(If the black parts of the image are not on their own layer you can use the selection wand, hold the shift key, then click inside of every white space.
-Then go up to select and inverse and create a layer based on this selection.
-It will make a layer just of the black area, leaving the white space open (and transparent) so you can paste as many textures below it as you want).
+(If the black parts of the image are not on their own layer you can use the magic wand to select the black space and do a 'layer via copy'.)

-The bump map gives your texture that added bit of flair.
-When using a bump map, your image will render that figure with certain parts of the texture raised and reacting to the lighting.
-For example, if it was a cloth fiber texture, a proper bump map would make it really look like cloth, as opposed to cloth painted on a flat surface.
+The bump map gives your texture that added bit of flair by creating the illusion of something tactile.
+When using a bump map, your final image will render that figure with certain parts of the texture raised and reacting to the lighting.
+For example, if it was a cloth fiber texture, a proper bump map would show the intricacies of the fabric, as opposed to cloth painted on a flat surface.
 It’s really easy to make a bump map.
-Once you have your texture mat finished, open the jpeg (so that the image is flat) and desaturate it (remove all color so that it is grayscale).
-Then invert it so that the black becomes white and the white becomes black.
-Then save it as a new file.
-In this case the blacks whites and everything in between tell DAZ Studio what parts to raise, which parts to sink and how much to do each of them.
+Once you have your texture mat finished, open the jpeg (so that the image is flat) and desaturate it (remove all color so that it is gray scale).
+In this instance, white/lighter greys equal raised portions of the mat, and black/dark greys equal lowered portions of the mat.
+This can sometimes be a bit tricky as in my example the belt is black, but I want it raised up.
+Again layers can help in this scenario because you can just carry over the belt layer and turn it white.
+Or, in my example, I just inverted the blacks and whites.
+When you're finished, save it as a new file.
 You can adjust it in the bump options in DAZ Studio, but it all starts with this picture.

 Applying Your MATs: